hehehenri/bitcask/README.md

 # Bitcask

+**THIS IS UNFINISHED!
+Keep your expectations low.
+It may not work**

 ## Overview

 This is a simple implementation of the Bitcask storage system in OCaml.
 Bitcask is a key/value store that provides fast and predictable performance with a straightforward design.